PEZ/seatbelt/README.md

 * Your project here ...

 ## Notes

+Currently the test runner finds and runs tests in the `.joyride/src/test/` directory, named `something_test.cljs` (also `.cljc`).
+If you need something else, just hack the glob used in `runner.cljs`.

 **The `JOYRIDE_HEADLESS` environment variable.** When Seatbelt runs the tests it should have the `JOYRIDE_HEADLESS` environment variable set.
 This lets the Joyride scripts under test prevent running code that shouldn't be run by the test runner.
 In this repository the variable is set by the `scripts` in [package.json](package.json).
 Here's the relevant example code in [workspace_activate.cljs]() for conditionally requiring a namespace: